-Open Readings 2018 will be held at the National Center for Physical Sciences and Technology (NCPST), Saulėtekio Ave.
+Open Readings 2018 will be held at the National Center for Physical Sciences and Technology (NFTMC), Saulėtekio Ave.
 3, Vilnius, Lithuania.

-It is the most advanced base for physical, chemical sciences and technology not only in Lithuania but in all Baltic States.
+It is the most advanced base for physical and chemical sciences, technology not only in Lithuania but in all Baltic States.
 It is currently headquartered in a state of the art four-stories building of 27 thousand square meters.
 Here not only the innovative science but also high technologies expedient for business and society needs are developed.

 The Centre unites the best Lithuanian researchers and it is equipped with the modern laboratory facilities, thus most of the performed scientific investigations are unique not only in Lithuania, but also all over the world, and the developed technologies and the achieved scientific results are known at the international level.
 “As of today, Lithuanian scientist have everything they could ever wish for” – proudly says the director of the Institute for Applied Sciences Saulius Juršėnas.
 With 46 laboratories and the potential capacity of over 700 researchers and science students an even brighter future awaits NCPST.